umee-network/umee/x/leverage/README.md

 The full calculation of a user's borrow limit is as follows:

 1. Calculate the USD value of the user's collateral assets, using the _lower_ of either spot price or historic price for each asset.
-Collateral with missing prices is treated as zero-valued.
+Collateral with missing prices is treated as zero-valued when attempting to borrow new assets or withdraw collateral, but will block any liquidations until collateral price returns.
 2. Calculate the USD value of the user's borrowed assets, using the _higher_ of either spot price or historic price for each asset.
-Borrowed assets with missing prices cause any transaction which could increased borrowed value or decrease borrow limit to fail.
+Borrowed assets with missing prices block any new borrowing or withdrawing of collateral, but are trated as zero valued during liquidations.
 3. Sort all `Special Asset Pairs` with assets matching parts of the user's position, starting with the highest `Special Collateral Weight`.
 4. For each special asser pair, match collateral tokens with borrowed tokens until one of the two runs out.
 The matched amounts satisfy `Collateral Value (A) * Special Collateral Weight (A,B) = Borrowed Value (B)` for each special asset pair `[A,B,CW]`.
 Subtract the collateral and borrowed tokens from the user's remaining position.
-5. Then sort the user's remaining collateral tokens by `Collateral Weight` and sort their remaining borrowed tokens by  the same.
-6. Starting with the highest collateral weight in each list, match collateral tokens with borrowed tokens until either collateral or borrowed tokens are exhausted.
-The matched amounts satisfy `Collateral Value (A) * Minimum Collateral Weight (A,B) = Borrowed Value (B)`
-7. If collateral tokens remain after the matching is complete, then the user has borrowed less than their borrow limit. `Borrow Limit = Borrowed Value + sum(collateral value * collateral weight)` summed over all remaining collateral tokens.
-8. If borrowed tokens remain after the matching is complete, then the user has borrowed more than their borrow limit. `Borrow Limit = Borrowed Value - sum(borrowed value)` summed over all remaining borrowed tokens.
+5. Then sum the `CollateralValue * CollateralWeight` for each unpaired collateral token, and subtract the sum of `BorrowedValue` for each unpaired borrow token.
+This value is the user's unused borrow limit (and is negative if they are over limit.)
+6. Also sum `CollateralValue` for each collateral token, and subtract the sum of `BorrowedValue / max(0.5,CollateralWeight)` for each borrowed token.
+This value is the user's unused collateral according to borrow factor (and can also be negative, in which case it should be multiplied by the weighted average collateral weight of the collateral to reflect actual usage).
+7. The user's current borrowed value, plus the lower of their unused borrow limit or unused collateral, is their borrow limit.

-Note that the borrow limit described in step 7 is the user's ideal borrow limit, their maximum borrowed value if all additional borrowed tokens had collateral weight equal to the weight of the remaining collateral.
+Note that the result of step 7 is the user's ideal borrow limit, their maximum borrowed value if all additional borrowed tokens had collateral weight greater than or equal to the weight of the remaining collateral, so as not to be limited by borrow factor.
 When borrowing tokens with inferior `Borrow Factor`, the user's actual borrow limit will be lower.

 #### Example Borrow Limit Calculation